lszl84/gdlt/README.md

 You need to extend `TestClass` and the test methods need to have "test_" in their names.
 To assert test conditions use `assert_true(condition, description)`.
 You can create as many test scripts as you want.
 Subdirectories are also supported.

+Open the `gdlt/Tests.tscn` scene and run it (Ctrl-R on PC, Cmd-R on Mac).
+The tests will run, scene will exit and results will be displayed in the editor's Output tab.

 ## TODO

 - classic `set_up` and `tear_down` methods